Amrutham (TV series)

-Initially, Sivaji Raja played the role of Amrutha Rao.
-After that, Naresh replaced him in some episodes before Harsha Vardhan took over and played the character in over 200 episodes out of the total 313 episodes.
-The title song was composed and sung by Kalyani Malik with lyrics penned by Sirivennela Sitarama Sastry.
-Director Chandra Sekhar Yeleti, cinematographer K. K. Senthil Kumar, production designer S. Ravinder, and music composer Kalyani Malik who would later become established film technicians, worked in Amrutham in the beginning phase of their career.
+Most episodes were written by Gunnam Gangaraju, along with Vasu Inturi, who also played the role of Sarvam.
+The show's title song was composed and sung by Kalyani Malik, with lyrics by Sirivennela Sitarama Sastry.
+Several notable film technicians, such as director Chandra Sekhar Yeleti, cinematographer K. K. Senthil Kumar, production designer S. Ravinder, and music composer Kalyani Malik worked on the show in the early stages of their careers.